This article was originally published in September 2019 and has been updated to include recent developments.

-When he finished high school, he signed up to the now-defunct Living Waters program in Canberra, willingly, desperately.
+When Chris finished high school, he signed up to the now-defunct Living Waters program in Canberra, willingly, desperately.